 - Truck and equipment maintenance

-Now that you know about the different types financing for different stages of your mobile food vending business’ growth and have an idea of how much start-up capital you will need.
+Now that you know about the different types financing for different stages of your mobile food vending business’ growth and have an idea of how much capital you will need.
 How does this financing work?
-In the next article in this series we will explain it to you.
+In a future article we will explain it to you.